openearth/xbeach-docs/docs/xbeach_manual.rst

 Wave shape
 ~~~~~~~~~~

+.. seealso:: Wave shapes are implemented in :f:func:`morphevolution/RvR`
+             and :f:func:`morphevolution/vT`.

 The morphodynamic model considered is (short) wave averaged and resolves
 hydrodynamics associated with the wave group time scale.
 As a result the
 short wave shape is not solved for.
 However, as waves propagate from